klsdevops/klsdevops/Git/Merge-Conflicts.md

 ```

-### Check the commit history, you could see the laterst commit from _master_ branch along with the first commit from _master_ branch.
+### Check the commit history, you could see the latest commit from _master_ branch along with the first commit from _master_ branch.

 ```